 * Signs of preparations for possible invasion

-According to a Hamas source, the Israeli air force launched an attack on the house of Hamas's commander for southern Gaza which resulted in the death of two civilians, one a child.
+The Palestinian dead include 12 militants and 16 civilians, among them eight children and a pregnant woman.
+Three Israelis were killed by a rocket on Thursday.
+A Hamas source said the Israeli air force launched an attack on the house of Hamas's commander for southern Gaza which resulted in the death of two civilians, one a child.

 Kandil said: "Egypt will spare no effort ... to stop the aggression and to achieve a truce."